claudaff/generative-ai-mapmaking/README.md

 - source is a folder containing the corresponding vector map tiles (in .png format) of size 512 x 512 pixels
 - prompt is a .json file that links each source .png to the corresponding target .png and corresponding prompt

-The contents should look as follows:
+The contents of target, source and prompt.json should look as follows:

 <img width="1137" height="202" alt="Dataset_Overview" src="https://github.com/user-attachments/assets/cb6248c0-203b-48b5-b18a-8fbc6ca158ef" />

+Note:

+-